kizomanizo/zhil-destination/README.md

-# Roadmap Costing Backend
+# PharmAste Backend
-## Backend for the HEA roadmap costing tool.
+## Backend for the Aste's Pharmacy Sales App.

-This will be coupled with a frontend that together make up the costing tool for Health Enterprise Architecture costing tool.
+This will be coupled with a frontend that together make up the pharmacy sales app for Aste.
 This app is built on Express in NodeJS witout any view as it is supposed to be just a backend API.

 ## Installation ##